vaidehi8913/burer-monteiro/README.md

 1. We calculate the Euclidean gradient of index of each vector with respect to the objective function.
-(Since the objective function is a dot product, this is a very simple linear function to calculate)
+(Since the objective function is a dot product, this is a very simple linear function to calculate.)
-2. We add the step size (taken as input) times the negative gradient to each index of each vector
+2. We add the step size (taken as input) times the negative gradient to each index of each vector.
 3. We add a random perturbation to each index of each vector.
 The magnitude $m$ of the perturbation is taken as an input, and the perturbation is chosen uniformly from $[-m, m]$.
-4. We normalize all vectors so that they are unit length again
+4. We normalize all vectors so that they are unit length again.

 ## Contributing to the code